Professional Development

 Teaching Goals Inventory: Self Assessment of Instructional Goals

-Excerpted from Angelo and Cross by the National Institute for Science Learning, University of Wisconsin-Madison
+Adapted with permission from Angelo and Cross by the National Institute for Science Learning, University of Wisconsin-Madison

 Online instrument: Teaching Goals Inventory Online